Galatians 3:28

 Galatians 3:28 is the twenty-eighth verse of the third chapter in the Epistle to the Galatians in the New Testament of the Christian Bible.
-It is a widely commented biblical passage among Paul's statements.
-It is sometimes cited in various Christian discussions about gender equality and racism.
+It is a widely commented-upon biblical passage among Paul's statements.
+It is sometimes cited in various Christian discussions about gender equality, abolitionism and racism.

 Content

-In the King James Version of the Bible the text reads:

-There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.

 In the Berean Study Bible the text reads: